andrecowie/kiwisle/Backlog.md

 ### testPlayerMoveToInvalidPosition Failed: Move not valid
 ### testisPlayerMovePossibleValidMove Failed: Player should not have required stamina
 ### testPlayerMoveNotEnoughStamina Failed: This move invalid
+### testCountKiwi Failed: This move valid
-### testCountKiwi Failed: Wrong stamina expected: 47.0 but was 49
+### testPlayerMoveNonFatalHazardNotDead Failed: Wrong stamina expected 47.0 but was 49